 Cook the Soup

 • Cover and cook on low for 6 hours, until the potatoes are tender.
+Be careful not to overcook as the soup will become to thick and gummy.

-• Use an immersion blender to puree the soup for about a minute.
+• Optional: Use an immersion blender to puree the soup for about a minute.
 If you prefer a chunkier texture, remove half the soup, blend it, then stir it back in.

-Serve & Enjoy
+Serve

 • Serve warm with your favorite toppings like shredded cheese, bacon, or green onions.

-Storage & Reheating
+Storage and Reheating

-Let the soup cool to room temperature before transferring it to an airtight container.
+• Refrigerator: Let the soup cool completely before transferring to an airtight container.
+It will keep well up to 3 days.

 Serving: 1cup, Calories: 188kcal, Carbohydrates: 21g, Protein: 5g, Fat: 10g, Saturated Fat: 5g, Polyunsaturated Fat: 1g, Monounsaturated Fat: 3g, Cholesterol: 27mg, Sodium: 627mg, Potassium: 330mg, Fiber: 1g, Sugar: 2g, Vitamin A: 358IU, Vitamin C: 8mg, Calcium: 41mg, Iron: 1mg